 The first phase of construction will include work at up to five locations - Buchanan east and westbound, Glebe Road east and westbound, and Oakland westbound.
-The eastbound Glebe Road station may be delayed due to easements being negotiated with adjacent property owner.
+The eastbound Glebe Road station may be delayed due to easements being negotiated with the adjacent property owner.